Yazan-Hamdan/docker-compose-edu/README.md

 The backend server is built using Node.js and is packaged as a Docker container.

+The application is running on `http://localhost:4200`

 ## Frontend

 The frontend application is a simple ReactJS application that fetches data from the backend API and displays the 10 most recent news articles.
-The frontend application is packaged as a Docker container and can be accessed in your web browser at `http://172.26.0.4:3000` once the containers are running.
+The frontend application is packaged as a Docker container and can be accessed in your web browser at `http://localhost:3000` once the containers are running.